theenterprisephp/wp-clone/README.md

 wp-clone
 ========

 Wordpress clone, for check change of wordpress version

+Regards